Milk Paint Bases for Tinting

 Step 3: How To Apply General Finishes Milk Paint

 CAUTION: Do NOT use any type of clear topcoat over white or light GF Milk Paint Colors, as it may cause yellowing when used over wood substrates.
 GF Milk Paint is a premium self-sealing finish and does not require a topcoat.
-If you want a white paint with a higher sheen, use GF White Poly (spray only) or GF Brushable White Enamel instead.
+If you want a white paint with a higher sheen, use GF White Poly (spray only).
 Darker colors can be top-coated if a higher sheen is desired.

 Watch our Milk Paint Product Overview Video Here